$E_\infty$-cells and general linear groups of finite fields: General linear groups of finite fields except

 Our first goal is to establish the following vanishing theorem for the homology of the $E_1$-Steinberg module.

 \begin{theorem} $H_d(\mr{GL}_n(\bF_q);\mr{St}^{E_1}(\bF_q^n) \otimes \bF_p) =0$ for $d < r(p-1)-1$ and $n \geq 2$. \end{theorem}

-To prove Theorem \ref{thm:gl-finite-coinvariants-simple}, we use Theorem \ref{thm.steinbergcoinv}.
+To prove \cref{thm:gl-finite-coinvariants-simple}, we use \cref{thm.steinbergcoinv}.
 The required input is a vanishing result for the homology of $\mr{GL}_n(\bF_q)$ with coefficients in the Steinberg module, and relative variations thereof.
 We shall provide these now.